Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Attention

 Another reason could be that there is a lack of enrichment or mental stimulation to keep your cat happy.
-Your cat is bored, so he’s turning his attention to bullying another cat in order to keep him mentally stimulated or entertained.
+Your cat is bored, so he’s turning his attention to bullying another cat to keep him mentally stimulated or entertained.

 two cats touch each other's noses